byui-cse/cse351-student-version/lesson_11/canvas/prepare.md

 - Use Interlocked for simple atomic operations to avoid locking overhead.

-## Thread Pools in C#
+# 11.5 Thread Pools in C#

-While C# has a threadPool feature, it is simpler keep track of threads using a list.
+While C# has a threadPool feature, it is simpler to keep track of threads using a list.
 You can read about [Thread Pools Here](https://learn.microsoft.com/en-us/dotnet/api/system.threading.threadpool?view=net-9.0).

-### Example 1: Simple List of Tasks
+## Example 1: Simple List of Tasks

 ```C#
 using System;